The Amazing Maurice: Plot

-Maurice tells a town of people that they have a plague of rats, illustrated by various rats terrorizing the townsfolk and convinces them to pay for Keith, the pied piper, to lead them outside of the town.
-Outside the town, the rats are revealed to be sentient and literate, working with Keith and Maurice to defraud towns.
+Maurice tells the townspeople that they have rats, illustrated by various rats terrorizing the townsfolk and convinces them to pay for Keith, the pied piper, to lead them outside of the town, where they are revealed to be sentient and literate, working with Keith and Maurice to defraud the townsfolk.

-They are heading to the town of Bad Blintz next which suffers from a lack of food and where rat catchers have been unable to find the reason of the disappearing food.
+They next head for the town of Bad Blintz which suffers from a lack of food and where rat-catchers have been unable to find the reason for the disappearing food.
 Trying to infiltrate the tunnels under the city, the rats notice that there are no local rats despite traces of them.
 They find a trap that captures rats alive and Darktan, their leader, is trapped inside.
 Meanwhile, Maurice has entered the mayor's house and when Keith tries to find him, they meet the mayor's daughter, Malicia, who quickly deduces - after seeing tap-dancing rat Sardines - that they are behind the recent plague of rats in nearby towns and enlists them to help discover the reason behind the city's food shortage.

-Their quest leads them to the local rat catchers headquarters where they find a secret passage to the basement filled with food.
+Their quest leads them to the local rat-catchers' headquarters where they find a secret passage to the basement which is filled with food.
 They also find Darktan and the other rats coming from the tunnels with the trap they found.
-Maurice correctly guesses that the rat catchers are trying to catch the rats alive to use them for entertainment, pitting dogs in rings with rats and betting on how fast they are killed.
-The rat catchers catch Sardines and use him for the ring but he is rescued by the others.
+Maurice correctly guesses that the rat-catchers are trying to catch the rats alive to use them for entertainment, pitting dogs in rings with rats and betting on how fast they are killed.
+The rat-catchers catch Sardines and use him for the ring but he is rescued by the others.

-Poisoning the food with laxatives, Maurice, Keith and Malicia manage to force the rat catchers to admit that they created a rat king when eight rats they left in a bucket got their tails knotted and developed an evil sentience, capable of controlling other rats.
+Poisoning the food with laxatives, Maurice, Keith and Malicia manage to force the rat-catchers to admit that they created a rat king when eight rats they left in a bucket got their tails knotted and developed an evil sentience, capable of controlling other rats.
 Maurice flees from the rat king while Keith and Malicia head to the woods to find the real pied piper and steal his magical flute, the only instrument known to kill a rat king.
-Meanwhile, the Big Boss, revealed to be the rat king in a pile of human clothes, has captured Peaches, one of the rats, and Dangerous Beans, the group's spiritual leader, tries to rescue her.
-Confronting the rat king in the rat catchers' office, Maurice appears and hits him with the money they swindled, allowing him to escape with the two rats.
+Meanwhile, the Big Boss, revealed to be the rat king in a pile of human clothes, has captured Peaches, one of the rats, so Dangerous Beans, the group's spiritual leader, tries to rescue her.
+Confronting the rat king in the-rat catchers' office, Maurice appears and hits him with the money they swindled, allowing him to escape with the two rats.